Well, the windows & frames have for the time being, Won!

 I was at the hardware store and was looking fro Krylon gray primer.

-The store no longer carries the Krylon gray primer because all the new Krylon paints have primer in them.
+The store no longer carries the Krylon gray primer because all the

 And no flat gray paint.